robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 &lt;/script&gt;
 ```

-The `Object.create` method returns a new prototype which extends HTMLElement.
-When the parser sees our tag in the document it will check to see if there's a method named `createdCallback` on its prototype.
-If it finds the method it will run it immediately.
+The `Object.create` method returns a new prototype which extends `HTMLElement`.
+When the parser finds our tag in the document it will check to see if there's a method named `createdCallback` on its prototype.
+If it finds this method it will run it immediately.
 This is a good place to do setup work, so we create some Shadow DOM and clone our template into it.

-We pass the tag name and prototype to a new method on the `document`, called `register()`, and after that we're ready to go.
+We pass the tag name and prototype to a new method on the `document`, called `register`, and after that we're ready to go.

 Now that our element is registered there are a few different ways to use it.
 The first, and most straightforward, is to just use the `<img-slider>` tag somewhere in our HTML.
 But we can also call `document.createElement("img-slider")` or we can use the constructor that was returned by `document.register` and stored in the `ImgSlider` variable.
 It's up to you which style you prefer.